Li Miao (Three Kingdoms): Life

 As a result, Li Miao fell out of Zhuge Liang's favour and was sent back from the frontline to the Shu capital Chengdu.

 After Zhuge Liang died in 234, the Shu emperor Liu Shan declared a three-day mourning period.
 During this time, Li Miao wrote a memorial to Liu Shan as follows:

-"It might not have been Lü Lu (Note: Lü Lu (呂祿) was an official of the early Western Han dynasty and a relative of Empress Lü.
-He was executed in 180 BCE after the downfall of the Lü clan.) and Huo Yu's intentions to commit treason.
+"It might not have been Lü Lu (Note: Lü Lu (呂祿) was an official of the early Western Han dynasty and a nephew of Empress Lü.
+He was executed in 180 BCE after Empress Lü's death and the downfall of the Lü clan.) and Huo Yu's intentions to commit treason.
 In the same way, Emperor Xuan might not have desired to be seen in a negative light for executing the Huo clan.
-(Note: Huo Yu (霍禹) was a general of the Western Han dynasty and a descendant of Huo Guang.
-He was executed along with the rest of his clan in 66 BCE for plotting to overthrow Emperor Xuan.)
+(Note: Huo Yu (霍禹) was a general of the Western Han dynasty and a son of Huo Guang.
+He was executed along with the rest of his clan in 66 BCE for plotting to overthrow Emperor Xuan; Huo Guang's wife was involved in the poisoning of Emperor Xuan's first empress Xu Pingjun.)
 While the subjects fear the ruler's might, the ruler also fears that his subjects' glory will outshine his.
 That leads to tensions between both sides.
 (Zhuge) Liang had full control over a mighty army and he had such aggressive ambitions.
 As the saying goes, 'the five great subjects of a state should not be located in its borders.'
-(Note: This saying comes from the Zuo zhuan.
+(Note: This saying comes from the Zuo Zhuan.
 The "five great subjects of a state" refer to five classes of people in a state: (1) the crown prince, (2) the ruler's brothers, (3) the ruler's sons, (4) the ruler's grandsons, and (5) long-serving and highly influential officials.
 They should not be located at the borders so that the ruler can keep a close watch on them, and prevent them from becoming powerful enough to pose a threat to the ruler.)
 I have always been worried about the security of our State.
 Now that Zhuge Liang is dead, our people will be safe and there will be no more wars at the western border.
 Everyone will rejoice."

 Liu Shan turned furious after reading Li Miao's memorial and ordered his execution.